brothers-DAO/bro-token/README.md

 * **KDA**: Swapped to $BRO (self pumping) and transferred to the *Public Treasury*

 (Expected $BRO initial price = 25.0 KDA)

+## Contracts and Governance
+- **token contract**: Governance by a multi-sig...
+And after some days/week govenrnance will completely be disabled and crontract locked.
+- **pre-sales contract**: Governance by a multi-sig...
+Temporary contract.
+Will have no more usage after and of pre-sales.
+- **public-treasury contract**: Governance by a multi-sig.
+There is no plan to lock the governance...
+Allowing to upgrade treasury management's policy.